OpenEvalProject/evals/manuscripts/elife-54937/v2/manuscript.md

 To characterise voltage responses induced by opsins under current clamp, we first classified events as spikes (when max voltage depolarisation was > –30 mV) or sub-threshold (peak voltage deflection < –30 mV).
 For each response type, we measured the absolute peak of the response, the time to reach maximum response from light onset and the time-decay to baseline from peak by fitting a monoexponential decay function, as above.
 To assess firing pattern fidelity, we calculated the number of spikes per light pulse in a train, the latency from light onset to the first spike occurring within a 10 ms time window, and the spike jitter as the standard deviation of spike latency values across a pulse train with given frequency.

+Opsin efficacy in inhibiting single spikes was quantified using the following equation:

+$$
+I=\frac{S_{C}-S_{C+L}}{S_{C}}\times100
+$$

-Opsin efficacy in inhibiting single spikes was quantified using the following equation:I= SC-SC+LSC  ×100where SC is the mean number of spikes elicited by current pulses when no light was provided, SC+L is the mean number of spikes elicited during time periods in which a light pulse was paired with a current pulse, and I is the inhibition index (100% being perfect inhibition and negative values indicating additional spikes were generated during light pulses).
+where SC is the mean number of spikes elicited by current pulses when no light was provided, SC+L is the mean number of spikes elicited during time periods in which a light pulse was paired with a current pulse, and I is the inhibition index (100% being perfect inhibition and negative values indicating additional spikes were generated during light pulses).
 Tonic firing inhibition efficacy was quantified by counting the number of spikes occurring during the light delivery period and normalising this count to provide spikes generated per 50 ms.

-## Statistical analysis
+### Statistical analysis

 All statistical analyses were performed using Prism (GraphPad).
 Sample distributions were first assessed for normality and homoscedasticity.
 Details regarding the statistical tests used are reported in Supplementary file 2 for behavioural data and Supplementary file 3 for electrophysiological data.
 Significance threshold was set to 0.05 and all reported p-values were corrected for multiple comparisons.
 Tests were two-tailed for all experiments.
 Statistical analysis performed during the peer-review process has been reported as exploratory analyses (see Supplementary file 3).
 Number of animals/cells are provided for each graph.
 No outliers were excluded from the analyses.